sufangmu/sufangmu.github.io/docs/english/NCE2/notes.md

 But this does not worry me.
 Some fishermen are unlucky.
 Instead of catching fish,
-they catch old boots and rubbish.
+they catch old boots(靴子) and rubbish(垃圾).
 I am even less lucky.
 I never catch anything  --  not even old boots.
 After having spent whole mornings on the river,
 I always go home with an empty bag.
 'You must give up fishing!' my friends say.
 'It's a waste of time.'
 But they don't realize one important thing.
-I'm not really interested in fishing.
+I'<u>m</u> not really <u>interested in</u> fishing.
-I am only interested in sitting in a boat and doing nothing at all!
+I <u>am</u> only <u>interested in</u> sitting in a boat and doing nothing at all!

+### Expressions

+- One day someone will catch your eye，and then you’ll have to watch your tongue.
+- catch a bus 赶巴士
+- That’s rubbish.  胡扯
+- You’re wasting time.  别浪费时间
+- sb. realized that ... 意识到

+### 动名词

+构成: v.+ing

+动词变成名词

+I like fishing. 动名词 是个名词

+She is fishing. 现在分词 是个动词

 ## 21 Mad or Not

-Aeroplanes are slowly driving me mad.
+Aeroplanes(飞机) are slowly driving me mad(疯了).
-I live near an airport and passing planes can be heard night and day.
+I live near an airport and passing planes <u>can be heard</u> night and day.
-The airport was built years ago, but for some reason it could not be used then.
+The airport was built years ago, but for some reason it <u>could not be</u> used then.
 Last year, however, it came into use.
-Over a hundred people must have been driven away from their homes by the noise.
+Over(超过) a hundred people <u>must have been</u> driven away from their homes by the noise.
 I am one of the few people left.
 Sometimes I think this house will be knocked down by a passing plane.
-I have been offered a large sum of money to go away, but I am determined to stay here.
+I have been offered a large sum of money to go away, but I am determined(下决心) to stay here.
-Everybody says I must be mad and they are probably right.
+Everybody says I <u>must be mad</u> and they are probably right.

+### Expressions

+- be mad at sb. 生某人的气
+- for some reason 基于一些原因
+- a large sum of money
+- be determined to do sth.

+### 情态动词的被动

+will/would be done

+can/could be done

+must be done

+have to be done

+must have been done 当时一定是被

 ## 22 A Glass Envelope

-My daughter, Jane, never dreamed of receiving a letter from a girl of her own age in Holland.
+My daughter, Jane, never <u>dreamed of receiving</u> a letter from a girl of her own age in Holland.
 Last year, we were travelling across the Channel and Jane put a piece of paper with her name and address on it into a bottle.
 She threw the bottle into the sea.
 She never thought of it again, but ten months later, she received a letter from a girl in Holland.
-Both girls write to each other regularly now.
+Both girls write to each other regularly(规律地) now.
 However, they have decided to use the post office.
 Letters will cost a little more, but they will certainly travel faster.

+v. + of/from/in/on...

 ## 23 A New House